 “Paul Erdős structured his life to maximise the amount of time he had for mathematics.
 He had no wife or children, no job, no hobbies, not even a home, to tie him down.
 He lived out of a shabby suitcase and a drab orange plastic bag from Centrum Aruhaz (“Central Warehouse”), a large department store in Budapest.”

 One of the things that really stuck in my head was Erdős’ single-minded obsessiveness and his commitment to a collaborative and open way of working to continually explore new ideas:

 “In a never-ending search for good mathematical problems and fresh mathematical talent, Erdős crisscrossed four continents at a frenzied pace, moving from one university or research centre to the next.
 His modus operandi was to show up on the doorstep of a fellow mathematician, declare “My brain is open,” work with his host for a day or two until he was bored or his host was run down, and then move on to another home.”

 I would like to see more collaborative openness between learning technologists, instructional designers, learning designers, lecturers, librarians and learning support professionals.
 Finally, the phrase “My brain is open” also has a double meaning for me as I see it as referring to open ways of working: open education, open science, and open source.

-I am a learning technologist at the University of London, interested in learning design, instructional design, educational research and open education.
+I am a learning technologist at the University of London, interested in instructional design, learning design, multimedia learning, educational research and open education.